momo-AUX1/pychromium/README.md

 # 🌐 Extending PyChromium: Extensions Deep Dive

-Extensions in PyChromium empower you to supercharge the browser's functionality, allowing for a lot customization options.
+Extensions in PyChromium eallows you to supercharge the browser's functionality, allowing for a lot customization options.

 ### 🛠️ Capabilities of Extensions: